 9.2.1 For the purpose of seeking decisions or comments from the Annual Meeting, the related documents shall be submitted to the Chairman at least two weeks before the meeting in order to allow the representative of the member-SAIs to obtain the necessary mandate to make a decision for and on behalf of the SAI.

-9.2.2 A quorum should be reached in all Annual Meetings.
+9.2.2 A quorum should be required in all Annual Meetings.
 The quorum is set at 1/3 of the member-SAIs to ensure more substantive discussions on issues that need to be approved by the SAI Members in these meetings.

 9.2.3 As a general rule, all agreements during meetings shall be based on consensus.
 However, upon proposal by the members in attendance, the decision can be taken by a simple majority of the members present and voting.

-9.2.4 The Working Group Assembly/Annual Meeting is the final authority for approving work plans and reports including other products or proposals, and monitors progress of on-going projects.
+9.2.4 The Working Group Assembly/Annual Meeting is the final authority for approving work plans and reports including other products or proposals, and monitors the progress of on-going projects.
 However, in emergent situations, the Chair may take such decisions as deemed fit subject to their ratification by the next assembly/annual meeting.

 Chair and Secretariat of WGITA